davesheldon/nap/docs/reference/index.md

 # Reference

 {: .fs-6 .fw-300 }
-See the following sections for file formats, structure and semantics of each concept Nap encapsulates.
+See the following sections for the full Nap reference documentation.